10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 - Explore options for transferring part of the processing process to the producers.
 In addition to increasing productivity, this could be a valuable option for adding value at the local level.

-Work with your clients to determine the feasibility of producing and exporting additional natural ingredients as a means of contributing to the income diversification and resilience of producers.
-This could be part of a regenerative agriculture system (see Tips to go green).
+- Work with your clients to determine the feasibility of producing and exporting additional natural ingredients as a means of contributing to the income diversification and resilience of producers.
+This could be part of a regenerative agriculture system (see the CBI study Tips to go Green).

 Fair and equal treatment is a human right.
 You should not treat people differently based on gender, ethnicity, religion, sexual orientation or disability.
 Treating all your employees fairly and with respect is likely to build trust, strengthen loyalty and maximise efficiency throughout your company.